 More people have signed up to the Veganuary pledge this year than ever before.
-At the time of writing a record-breaking 500,000 people had committed to eating only plant-based food during the first month of the year.
+At the time of writing a record-breaking had committed to eating only plant-based food during the first month of the year.

 Many will have taken the plunge for ethical or health reasons.
 However, the realisation that what we choose to eat is one of the most influential ways we can reduce our carbon footprint is also influencing Veganuarians.
-In fact, 18% of people who committed to Veganuary in 2020 cited the environment as their reason for signing up.
+In fact, who committed to Veganuary in 2020 cited the environment as their reason for signing up.

 There is no doubt that the food we choose to put on our plates has a huge impact on the planet.
 Our Future 50 Foods report, published by Knorr in 2019 with the WWF-UK, clearly highlighted this fact and provided a guide to help everyone identify the planet-friendly foods we should all be eating more of.